-Supervisory Inspection The non-working supervisor shall inspect all areas under the contract a minimum of once a week and submit a written punch list of deficiencies.
+Supervisory Inspection The non-working supervisor shall inspect all areas under the Contract a minimum of Once per week, and submit a written punch list of deficiencies.
 All major problems shall be reported to the Technical Representative within twenty-four (24) hours.
 Irrigation As necessary to promote healthy plant material.
-In accordance with EWRRP (Emergency Water Restrictions Regulations & Penalties per S.D.
-Municipal Code 67.38).

-Irrigation Inspection Every other week, all systems (including drip) are to be thoroughly inspected to ensure complete electronic operation and proper distribution of water.
+Irrigation Inspection Once every other week, all systems (including drip) are to be thoroughly inspected to ensure complete electronic operation and proper distribution of water.
 An irrigation checklist shall be completed as each system is inspected.
 The checklists will be provided and must be submitted weekly to the Technical Representative.
 Maintenance and Repair of Irrigation Systems As needed, to ensure proper operation of irrigation systems.
-Litter Removal Once a week, to keep all areas litter free.
-Weed Removal - Excluding Sidewalks Only Once a week, to maintain areas in a weed free condition.
-Weed Removal - Sidewalks Only Once a month, second (2 nd) Wednesday of every month, to maintain areas in a weed free condition.
-Edging Once a month (including trimming top growth of Lantana), edge curbs, sidewalks, and all fixtures (e.g. valve boxes, quick couplers, gate valves, walls, lights, etc.).
+Litter Removal Once a week on Monday, shall be removed by 10:00 a.m. to keep all areas litter free.
+Weed Removal Once a week, to maintain areas in a weed free condition.
+Edging Once a month, edge curbs, sidewalks, and all fixtures (e.g. valve boxes, quick couplers, gate valves, walls, lights, etc.).
 All edging must be perpendicular to the hard surface and not removed from it.
 Chemical edging is unacceptable.
-Pruning - Trees Once a month, to shape, train, and prevent encroachment into public thoroughfare/sidewalk or into other plant material, and to ensure clear visibility of all street signs and traffic signals.
+Pruning - Trees Two (2) times per year, in April and October, to shape, train, and prevent encroachment into public thoroughfare/sidewalk or into other plant material, and to ensure clear visibility of all street signs and traffic signals.
 All sucker growth is to be removed as it appears.
 Prune to correct hazards and to remove all dead, diseased, or damaged limbs, as well as those limbs crossing or competing.
-Pruning - Shrubs and Groundcover Once a month, to shape, train, and prevent encroachment into public thoroughfare/sidewalk or into other plant material and to ensure clear visibility of all street signs and traffic signals.
+Pruning - Shrubs and Groundcover Six (6) times per month, in January, March, May, July, September and November, to shape, train, and prevent encroachment into public thoroughfare/sidewalk or into other plant material and to ensure clear visibility of all street signs and traffic signals.
 All sucker growth is to be removed as it appears.
 Prune to correct hazards and to remove all dead, diseased, or damaged limbs and to prevent blockage of irrigation system components and patterns.
-All shrubs are to be maintained at a height no greater than 24" above the curb.
-Growth regulators shall not be used.
+Fertilization Complete - Trees, Shrubs and Groundcover Two (2) times per year, in June and November, to promote healthy plant growth.
+Complete fertilizer Pro-Green 12-4-6, or equal, shall be applied.